jkear/kuzu-memory-graph-mcp/docs/API.md

 ### create_relationship

-Creates a relationship between two existing entities.
+Creates a relationship between two existing entities in the specified database.

 **Parameters:**

+- `database` (string, required): Database name (query kuzu://databases/list to see available)
 - `from_entity` (string, required): Name of the source entity
 - `to_entity` (string, required): Name of the target entity
 - `relationship_type` (string, required): Type of relationship